Quaot/R-2R_DAC/README.md

 # R-2R DAC
-A technical design of a 4 bit voltage divider than takes 16 bits of information to divide a voltage of 3.3V to a resolution of 1/16
+A technical design of a 4 bit "resistor ladder" than takes 16 bits of information to divide a voltage of 3.3V to a resolution of 1/16

 Each bit can be switched on or off, either 3.3V or 0V (ground).
 The on/off state of each bit can be represented, from `1000`, `0100`, `0010`, `0001`.